We follow the National Primary Curriculum in a way that best suits our Seven Hills children.

 Year 5 and 6 RSE at Seven Hills Primary School provides a basic knowledge about the processes of reproduction and the nature of relationships.
 It helps children to understand the emotional and physical changes that occur in puberty so that they have knowledge of what will happen and why.

-The Relationships and Sex Education programme will reflect the school ethos by encouraging the following values:
+The Relationships and Sex Education program will reflect the school ethos by encouraging the following values:

 - respect for self